alin719/cs229_merging/README.md

 1) Setup

-- Create the folder /res/101_trajectories
+- Create the folders /res/101_trajectories and /res/80_trajectories
 - Copy the raw trajectories in there.
 - Go to the main directory, run python __main__.py setup
 - This should take some time, but will calculate the Vx, Vys